shivdeepak/shivdeepak.com/content/posts/generating-3d-printed-labels-for-harbor-freight-parts-organizer.md

 +++
-title = 'Generating 3D Printed Labels for Harbor Freight Parts Organizer' date = 2022-11-09T15:53:44-07:00 draft = false type = "post"
+title = 'Generating 3D Printed Labels for Harbor Freight Parts Organizer' description = 'Explore how to create custom, glow-in-the-dark 3D printed labels for your Harbor Freight 40 Bin Organizer.
+Learn how to use OpenSCAD and Python for efficient label generation, and follow step-by-step instructions to streamline your 3D printing workflow.
+Enhance your workspace organization with this detailed DIY guide, complete with code and setup instructions on GitHub.
+Perfect for makers looking to integrate personalized, multi-color labels into their projects.' date = 2022-11-09T15:53:44-07:00 draft = false type = "post"